hspekt/site/_posts/2020-8-15-genomewebinar.md

 **How many proteins can be reliably quantified in a single run?**

-We identify ~800 proteins per run.
+The number of quantified proteins depends on your priorities reflected in the method parameters.
+We identify ~800 proteins per run with 60min active gradient and relatively long (300ms) ion accumulation times.
+Increasing the gradient length or increasing the isobaric carrier and decreasing ion accumulation times can increase the number of proteins / run.

 Reliability of the protein quantitation is best determined by comparing the quantitation of their consitutive peptides.
 However, not every protein we identify has multiple peptides observed and quantified.
 We observe 10\% missing data in a given run.

 **Regarding isobaric carryover, can you correct the carryover between single cells?
 Take the case of one cell that expresses a gene orders of magnitude higher than another cell.**

-We anticipate that we can correct from isotopic impurities in the isobaric tags with similar efficacy as bulk proteomic techniques.
+Theoretically, the expectation is that isotopic impurities in the isobaric tags can be corrected with similar efficacy in SCoPE2 sets and bulk samples, and this expectation is supported by our benchmark experiments.

 **How many runs can be reliably combined?
 What's the maximum number of cells that can be quantified?**

-If all SCoPE contain the same reference channel, any number of runs, and thus single cells, can be combined.
+If all SCoPE sets contain the same reference channel, any number of runs, and thus single cells, can be combined.
 The reliability of combining samples then becomes a question of not inducing batch effects, which we discussed a bit at [SCP2019](https://www.youtube.com/watch?v=mz6Yq2XSu-8&feature=youtu.be).

 **Have you ever tried label-free MS measurement for single cells since it will rule out potential TMT issues?**